 Human Development Tools

-Development-environment wise, I use predominantly PhpStorm as my IDE of choice at work and in personal endeavours when working with PHP.
-Similarly, I reach for RubyMine when working with Rails.
+For PHP development, I predominantly use PhpStorm, both at work and for personal projects.
+I similarly reach for RubyMine when working with Rails.

-For all other languages and work, or to make changes to individual code files or text, I’ll almost always reach for Zed.
-It’s incredibly lightweight with an ever-increasing range of support for various ecosystems.
+For other languages, quick code changes, or general text editing, I’ll almost always reach for Zed.
+It’s incredibly lightweight, with an ever-growing range of support for different ecosystems.

-I’ve got no preference for any console editor and will generally use Vi or Nano without complaint.
-Speaking of which, Ghosttty is my new favourite terminal emulator that pairs well with ohmyzsh.
+I’ve got no preference for any console editor and will generally use Vim or Nano without complaint.
+Speaking of which, Ghostty is my new favourite terminal emulator that pairs well with Oh My Zsh.

 I use DataGrip if I’m working with a range of databases, but generally most database interactivity can be done within PhpStorm.

-Godot is my tool of choice for most game development endeavours, with tools like Krita and Aesprite for artwork.
+Godot is my tool of choice for most game development endeavours, with tools like Krita and Aseprite for artwork.

 I alternate between light and dark themes depending on the current time of day.
 I’ll use JetBrains Mono as the default font.
 It just works.